laszewsk/mlcommons/www/content/en/docs/Benchmarks/_index.md

 ---
-title: "Examples"
+title: "Benchmarks"
-linkTitle: "Examples"
+linkTitle: "Benchmarks"
 weight: 3
 date: 2017-01-05
 description: >
-  See your project in action!
+  A list of benchmarks we currently work on
 ---

 {{% pageinfo %}}